Rails CanCan

 index action

-As of 1.4 the index action will load the collection resource usingaccessible_by
+As of 1.4 the index action will load the collection resource usingaccessible_by.def index

 # @products automatically set to Product.accessible_by(current_ability)